Olaudah Equiano: Memoir

 In his account, Equiano also told of his settling in London.
 He married an English woman and lived with her in Soham, Cambridgeshire, where they had two daughters.
 He became a leading abolitionist in the 1780s, lecturing in numerous cities against the slave trade.
 Equiano records his and Granville Sharp's central roles in the anti-slave trade movement, and their effort to publicise the Zong massacre, which became known in 1783.

 Reviewers have found that his book demonstrated the full and complex humanity of Africans as much as the inhumanity of slavery.
 The book was considered an exemplary work of English literature by a new African author.
 Equiano did so well in sales that he achieved independence from his benefactors.
-He travelled throughout England, Scotland and Ireland promoting the book.
+He travelled throughout England, Scotland and Ireland promoting the book, spending eight months in Ireland alone between 1792 and 1793.
 He worked to improve economic, social and educational conditions in Africa.
 Specifically, he became involved in working in Sierra Leone, a colony founded in 1792 for freed slaves by Britain in West Africa.